 - Contract Law

 - Criminal Law

-- Property Lay
+- Property Law

-Laws and regulations are written to be just and fairminded.
+Laws and regulations are written to be just and fair-minded.
 Organizations have rules and regulations too.
 So how can an organization like healthcare be just and fair-minded?
 How do we know we have the right system of justice in place to be fair to employees?
 Traditionally, healthcare organizations hold individuals responsible for all errors or harm that happens to patients under their care.
+Just Culture Objectives:

-Just Culture recognizes that employees should not be responsible for system flaws; staff is encouraged to report system flaws so the organization can learn from mistakes.
+- Define Just Culture - Align Capital Health's mission and values with Just Culture - Define behaviors and management responses to those behaviors - Define Workplace Duties - Learn how Just Culture is embedded in the Capital Health culture recognizes that employees should not be responsible for system flaws; staff is encouraged to report system flaws so the organization can learn from mistakes.
 This does not mean, "Anything goes."
 We are accountable for our behaviors and all employees need to admit mistakes.
 In the past, we took action against an employee's behavior based on the severity of the outcome.
 If it was not someone's intention to cause harm, then why do we punish the person?
 Just Culture implements the right system of justice that will get us better outcomes by being fair-minded to employees and improve system flaws.